quakeq/cyberdeck-opensauce/JOURNAL.md

 Still need to figure out my key layout and to confirm that my battery routing makes sense.

+I also ordered my screens from PiHut, arriving Wednesday.
+(5/27/26)

 **Total time spent: 4h**